yyx990803/pod/README.md

     ok list

-Lists existing apps and attempts to sniff the port they're listening to.
+Lists existing apps and attempts to sniff the port they're listening to, and whether they're running.
-Note that it does this by simply checking if a repo and a working copy with the same name exists in `git_dir` and `srv_dir`.
+Note that it does this by first checking if a repo and a working copy with the same name exists in `git_dir` and `srv_dir`.

     ok set key val